Skip to Content

 Optimal Feeding Frequency

-Hatchlings eat every 5-7 days, while adults handle meals every 2-3 weeks.
+Hatchlings may eat every 5-7 days, while adults often need food every 14-21 days.

 Signs of Proper Digestion